Pylons/pyramid/docs/glossary.rst

      The default view of a :term:`resource` is the view invoked when the :term:`view name` is the empty string (``''``).
-This is the case when :term:`traversal` exhausts the path elements in the PATH_INFO of a request before it returns a :term:`context`.
+This is the case when :term:`traversal` exhausts the path elements in the PATH_INFO of a request before it returns a :term:`context` resource.

    virtualenv
      An isolated Python environment.
 Allows you to control which